AninditaBasu/pithos/task.md

 # Sending bottled messages

-A message in a bottle is a form of communication in which a message is sealed in a container (typically a bottle) and released into a conveyance medium (typically a body of water).
+A message in a bottle is a form of communication in which a message is sealed in a container, such as a glass bottle, and released into a body of water, such as the sea.

-Messages in bottles have been used to send distress messages, in crowdsourced scientific studies of ocean currents, as memorial tributes, to send deceased loved ones' ashes on a final journey, to convey expedition reports, and to carry letters or reports from those believing themselves to be doomed.
-Invitations to prospective pen pals and letters to actual or imagined love interests have also been sent as messages in bottles.

 ## Prerequisites